anoff/vm-automation/readme.md

 Your project should look something like this if you started your project using the cookiecutter data science template:

 ```
-├── LICENSE
-├── Makefile           <- Makefile with commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
-│
-├── docs               <- A default Sphinx project; see sphinx-doc.org for details
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries
 │